Calera High School

-General Info

-Calera High School is a high school located in Calera, Alabama.
-The principal is Christopher Myles, the assistant principals are Ms. Jennifer McCaleb, and Russell Leonard.
+Calera High School is a high school in Calera, Alabama.
+The principal is Mrs. Jennifer McCaleb, the assistant principals are, Kelsey Collum and Maurice Whiting.

-Student Profile
+Student profile

-So far in the 2022–23 school year, Calera High School has 970 students enrolled.
+For the 2022–23 school year, Calera High School has 970 students enrolled.
 Within that number, 49% of students are white, 38% of students are black, 11% of students are Hispanic, 2% of students are of two or more races, and 1% of students are Asian-American.
 40% of students qualify for free or reduced-priced lunches.

 Athletics

 The athletic teams compete in the 6A division of Alabama High School Athletic Association competition.